thebukkitartz/telegram-support-bot/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](http://standardjs.com/)
 [![pipeline status](https://gitlab.com/botty-group/erics-container-repo/badges/main/pipeline.svg)](https://gitlab.com/botty-group/erics-container-repo/-/pipelines)

-# [Telegram Support Bot](https://github.com/bostrot/telegram-support-bot) (Ticketing system for Telegram)
+# [Telegram Support Bot](https://github.com/thebukkitartz/telegram-support-bot) (Ticketing system for Telegram)
-is a support bot for telegram bots, using the Telegraf framework (by [@dotcypress](https://github.com/dotcypress)).
+is a support bot for the AllAbout Group Network, using the Telegraf framework (by [@dotcypress](https://github.com/dotcypress)).
 It lets users create tickets which will be send to a staff group and can be answered by a reply.

 Telegram ticketing implementation: